Order of the Elephant: History

-A Danish religious confraternity called the Fellowship of the Mother of God, limited to about fifty members of the Danish aristocracy, was founded during the reign of Christian I during the 15th century.
+A Danish religious confraternity called the "Fellowship of the Mother of God", limited to about fifty members of the Danish aristocracy, was founded during the reign of Christian I during the 15th century.
 The badge of the confraternity showed the Virgin Mary holding her Son within a crescent moon and surrounded with the rays of the sun, and was hung from a collar of links in the form of elephants much like the present collar of the Order.
-After the Reformation in 1536 the confraternity died out, but a badge in the form of an elephant with his profile on its right side was still awarded by Frederick II.
+After the Reformation in 1536, the confraternity died out, but a badge in the form of an elephant with his profile on its right side was still awarded by Frederick II.
 This latter badge may have been inspired by the badge of office of the chaplain of the confraternity which is known to have been in the form of an elephant.
 The order was instituted in its current form on 1 December 1693 by King Christian V as having only one class consisting of only 30 noble knights in addition to the Grand Master (i.e., the king) and his sons.
 The statutes of the order were amended in 1958 by a Royal Ordinance so that both men and women could be members of the order.

 The elephant and castle design derives from the howdah, a carriage that is mounted in the back of an elephant.
-This type of carriage was mostly utilized in the Indian subcontinent, and the Danish knew about and thus had the ability to adopt this design since they ruled certain parts of India as part of their small colonial empire.
+This type of carriage was mostly utilized in the Indian subcontinent, and the Danish adopted this design since they ruled parts of India as part of their small colonial empire.
 The unfamiliar Indian howdah has been replaced in this instance by a familiar European castle, although the Indian rider has been kept on the elephant.